bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 3. Edit the duration and click "Apply".

 4. The duration of the breakout room should reset.
+Public chats in all of the breakout rooms should get the message saying "Breakout time is now N minutes" (N - new duration).

 ## Audio